-Lead agencies may only adopt mitigated negative declarations if the "initial study shows that there is no substantial evidence, in light of the whole record before the agency that the project as revised may have a significant effect on the environment".
+Lead agencies may only adopt mitigated negative declarations if the "initial study shows that there is no substantial evidence, in light of the whole record before the agency that the project, as revised, may have a significant effect on the environment".
 (14 CCR section 15070(b)(2).)
 CARB staff is concerned that the City's current IS/MND does not meet this threshold.
-In an effort to ensure that the Project will not have a significant effect on the environment, CARB staff has reviewed the IS/MND and health risk assessment (HRA) and have the following comments:
+In an effort to ensure that the Project will not have a significant effect on the environment, CARB staff has reviewed the IS/MND and has the following comments: